 - Helping Someone Evade Taxes: Helping someone else get out of paying their taxes can carry a three to five year prison sentence depending on what action is alleged.

-How Long Does the IRS Have to File Charges?
+How Long Does the IRS Have to File Charges for Past-Due Taxes?

 Tax evasion, fraud, or failure-to-file can take a while to prove.
 However, the IRS has time to make their case.
 The statute of limitations on tax crimes is up to six years.
 Normally, the IRS will not file charges for failing to file six years later, unless it becomes a chronic issue.